Proshooter27/obsidianGit/University/ECE/352/Weekly Notes/Week 4/Multiplexers.md

 ![[Multiplexers.png]]

 ### Structure of a Mux:
-It generally consists of a decoder whose outputs are ANDed with the data inputs.
+It generally consists of a decoder (In the below photo, it shows the less abstract version of a decoder) whose outputs are ANDed with the data inputs.

 ![[Multiplexers-1.png]]